WheeskyJack/Kafka-vector-docker/README.md

 Vector collects messages from Kafka (`example-topic`) and writes logs into a file as well as the console.
 The configuration for Vector is stored in `vector_config.toml`.

 ### 3. Golang Producer
-The Golang script (`producer.go`) acts as a producer to send messages to the `example-topic` on Kafka.
+The Golang script (`main.go`) acts as a producer to send messages to the `example-topic` on Kafka.

 ## How It Works

 1. **Kafka Producer**:
-   - The Golang `producer.go` file creates and sends messages to Kafka topic `example-topic` every second.
+   - The Golang `main.go` file creates and sends messages to Kafka topic `example-topic` every second.
    - The producer connects to Kafka exposed port `9092`.

 2. **Vector Consumer**: